Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------

 Please refer to the help file that comes with the application (menu Help > Content and Index...)
+For Linux and Mac user, you should install a CHM reader, in order to be able to open the help file (see above for more details).

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 4) History
 ------------------------------------------------------------------------------------------------------------------------------------------------------
+Target 1.8.1:
+- Mettre à jour le site web avec les images pour l'install
+- essayer de trouver le bug de user32.dll sous mac

 Open bugs:
 - [target 1.9] MISSING FEATURE (Alban): A feature to check if there's new parts available online.